Meerathimothy/Cyber-Security/LAN Based Insider Attacks.md

 1) Perform Password stealing (over plaintext) using ARP Cache Poisoning attacks.

    Ettercap is being used as tool.
 Host is scaned and target is set from the host list .
-Now arp-poisioning is done.
+Now arp-   poisioning is done.
 Now  a website is open in target and login with username and password.
 Now this    username and password is shown in ettercap.

     ![arp poisioning](https://user-images.githubusercontent.com/57287429/227922818-789e7886-5ac5-47f3-9302-ff0d5ec81878.png)